oss-review-toolkit/ort/docs/hints-for-use-with-docker.md

     [url "https://<username>:<password>@github.com"]
 	         insteadOf = https://github.com
     ```
 2. Mount the `.gitconfig` into the home directory of the ORT Docker container.
-By default that is the `/root` directory:
+By default, that is the `/root` directory:

     ```shell
     docker run -v <workspace_path>:/project -v <gitconfig_path>:/root/.gitconfig ort --info scan (...)